Condos In Huntington Beach California

 The example above is related to the Seascape Village condos located in Huntington Harbour on Algonquin Blvd in the 92649 zip code.

-This is a very nice community that is just 1 mile from the beach and it offers a jacuzzi, tennis courts, club house, pool and well taken care of landscaping.
+This is a very nice community that is just 1 mile from the beach and it offers a jacuzzi, tennis courts, club house, pool.

 At Seascape the HOA dues have slowly increased over the years.